LiviuCocianu/paper-soccer/README.md

 "Paper soccer" is a web application game based on the 2-player, paper-and-pencil game with the same name.
 The setting of the game is a grid called "pitch", with two goalposts positioned west and east of the pitch.

+## Motivation
+I chose to pursue this project when I was playing some online social games with my friends (Skribbl, UNO, Haxball) and remembered this one pen-and-paper game I'd play in school during breaks: paper soccer.
+Upon research, I couldn't find many implementations of this idea online and I wanted a "paper soccer" app that would allow users to quickly create a match, play and move on, no bothersome authentication required.
+It's quite a niche and fun game, but at the same time it's easy to implement and perfect to practice my programming skills on, hence another reason why I pursued this project

 ## Gameplay
 A dot (ball) will spawn in the middle of the pitch at the start of the game.
 In order to move the ball, players have to draw a 1-square long line per turn, straight or diagonal, relative to the ball.
-Players can get additional moves in one turn by "bouncing" the ball on the endpoints of the lines created by previous moves or on the boundaries of the pitch.
-There are two game-ending conditions: one player moves the ball inside the opponent's goalpost and wins OR the ball is moved in a position that doesn't allow any more moves (this will be considered a draw and no one wins)
+Players can get additional moves in one turn by "bouncing" the ball on the endpoints of lines created by previous moves or on the boundaries of the pitch.
+There are two game-ending conditions: one player moves the ball inside the opponent's goalpost and wins OR the ball is moved in a position that doesn't allow any more moves (this will be considered a loss for the player that moved the ball)

 ## Mechanics
 - The pitch will be 8x10 with 2x1 goalposts